luisc68/apipulperia/README.md

 ### Installation

 bash
- use npm:

  npm install

- or

- use yarn:
  yarn intall

 ### Run

 bash

-use npm:
-npm run start ## start compiled source on dis/ folder npm run dev ## watch dev mode with nodemon
+npm run start ## start compiled source on dis/ folder npm run dev ## watch dev mode with nodemon yarn start ## start compiled source on dis/ folder yarn dev ## watch dev mode with nodemon

-or

-use yarn:

-yarn start ## start compiled source on dis/ folder yarn dev ## watch dev mode with nodemon